Meisam-Tavakoli-97/2024-data-driven-MPC/README.md

 # Data-Driven Model Predictive Control with Stability and Robustness Guarantees

-[cite_start]This repository contains the implementation of a data-driven Model Predictive Control (MPC) framework based on behavioral systems theory[cite: 18, 19]. [cite_start]The project reproduces the schemes proposed by Berberich et al., enabling the control of multivariable systems directly from measured input-output trajectories without an explicit parametric model[cite: 20, 31].
+This repository contains the implementation of a data-driven Model Predictive Control (MPC) framework based on behavioral systems theory.
+The project reproduces the schemes proposed by Berberich et al., enabling the control of multivariable systems directly from measured input-output trajectories without an explicit parametric model.

 ## Features
 * [cite_start]**Behavioral Modeling**: Construction of data-driven predictors using Hankel matrices[cite: 33, 61].